lars-erik/Umbraco.CodeGen/readme.md

 Synchronizes C# classes with uSync DocumentType files.

-# Umbraco 7 codegen.config
+# Umbraco 7 usage

+Build USync development branch. :)

+Build CodeGen against it and U7.

-New DataTypeIds etc. in U7.
+New DataTypeIds etc. in U7, so need new config below.
 Invalid Descriptions in this config, but they aren't used.

     <?xml version="1.0" encoding="utf-8" ?>